motors

 Standard Optional Parameters

 These parameters are available for motor controllers that support them.
-They are configured on the two secondary screens reached by typing successive m commands on the from the main motor screen.
+They are configured on the two secondary screens reached by typing successive m commands starting from the main motor screen.

 "home_acceleration"